cnorm35/bridgetown-blog/src/_posts/rails_console_deep_dive.md

 ### Viewing encrypted credentials

-If you're using encrypted credentials and would like to see the values of your creds without needing to open your config file ouside your console, you can use
+If you're using encrypted credentials and would like to see the values of your credentials without needing to open your config file outside your console, you can use the following commands

 ```ruby
 irb(main):001:0> Rails.application.credentials